top of page

 Sample preparation

-3. A total of 200ml of water was used for all samples;
+3. A total of 200 mL of water was used for all samples;

-4. The total brewing time of 2:30 min for all samples;
+4. Total brewing time: 2:30 min for all samples;

-5. Aeropress inverted method;
+5. AeroPress inverted method;

-7. 10 gentle stirs on 1:00 min mark;
+7. 10 gentle stirs at the 1:00 min mark.

 TOC results report